niolabs/docs/docs/running-nio/locally.md

 ```

 ---
-## Add Your Local Instance to the System Designer
+## Add your local instance to the System Designer

 To manage your local instance, you need to add it to the **System Designer**: